sennetconsortium/documentation/docs/registration/index.md

 layout: default
 ---

-# Entity Registration Schemas & Guidlines
+# Entity Registration Schemas & Guidelines
 From the [Data Sharing Portal](https://data.sennetconsortium.org/), users have the ability to register entities individually and in bulk.